churcho/dots/README-vim.md

 ~               " switch case a single character
-J               " join line below to the current one dd              " delete (cut) entire line dw              " delete (cut) to the end of the current word cc              " change (replace) entire line cw              " change (replace) to the end of the current word caw             " change (replace) the current word (including spaces) ciw             " change (replace) the current word (not including spaces) ce              " change (replace) to the end of the next word cb              " change (replace) to the start of the previous word c0              " change (replace) to the start of the line c$              " change (replace) to the end of the line C               " change (replace) to the end of the line
+J               " join line below to the current one dd              " delete (cut) entire line dw              " delete (cut) to the next word cc              " change (replace) entire line cw              " change (replace) to the end of the current word caw             " change (replace) the current word (including spaces) ciw             " change (replace) the current word (not including spaces) ce              " change (replace) forwards to the end of a word cb              " change (replace) backwards to the start of a word c0              " change (replace) to the start of the line c$              " change (replace) to the end of the line C               " change (replace) to the end of the line